 Can the public ask questions during the comment period?

 Yes.
 Although members of the agency are not required to provide an answer, it is a good practice to do so whenever possible.
 Answering questions can demonstrate a commitment to helping constituents and, in many cases, answering questions informally at a public meeting can reduce future requests under the Right-to-Know Law, which saves time and money for both the agency and the commenter / requester.

 Can public meetings be recorded?

 Yes.
 The Sunshine Act allows meetings to be recorded with an audio recorder or a video recorder.
 It also allows agencies to issue reasonable rules concerning the use of recording devices in order to avoid any disruptions.
 However, such rules cannot be an attempt to prevent a member of the public from recording a meeting.

 Must agencies keep minutes of their public meetings?

 Yes.
 Agencies are required to record the time, date, and place of their meetings; the names of the members present, the substance of all official action taken during the meetings, and a record of how each individual voted.
-The minutes also must list all members of the public who participated in the meetings and a summary of their comments.
+The minutes must also include the names of all citizens who appeared officially and the subject of their testimony.